Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 ## Components

+The following components have either been renamed, migrated, or removed.
+Please review each component section to determine whether you can resolve these breaking changes with a migration or if they must be handled manually.

 ### Removed Collapsible deprecated preventMeasuringOnChildrenUpdate prop

 The deprecated `preventMeasuringOnChildrenUpdate` prop has been removed from the `Collapsible` component and is no longer supported.